 - directionFromTransect Direction (right or left) of individual from transect, when transect is walked in a clockwise direction - ninetyDegreeDistance Perpendicular distance from transect to the tagged corner of the selected patch (in meters).
 Use a laser rangefinder (15 cm accuracy) in HD mode or tape measure.
 Acceptable tolerance for perpendicular distance is +/- 1 m provided the minimum distance of 1 meter from the transect is met.
 It is anticipated, however, that at most locations +/- 30 cm precision is attainable.
+Note: the minimum distance from trail is intended to minimize likelihood of trampling, light gaps or other human mediated potential impacts to observed phenology, ninetyDegreeDistances of <1 m from the transect are permissible if the conditions dictate, after consultation with Science. - 2.
+Mark according to guidelines in C.6.C.6.

-C.4 Selecting individuals - phenocam plot
+C.4 Phenocam plot - Selecting individuals

 For sites where the primary phenology transect is not located directly north of the NEON tower, a secondary, phenocam plot is established (Figure 1).
 The intent is to enable in situ observations of individuals whose phenology is also being captured by the tower-mounted phenocam.
 Doing so is essential to enabling scaling of phenology data from the individual to the landscape and, ultimately, the continent.
 Individuals cannot be selected within the phenocam plot until the phenocam has been mounted and images are available.
-Only Phase I individuals will be observed within the phenocam plot.
+A maximum of 3 species will be selected within the phenocam plot; typically, these will be the Phase I species.